|►||Why a JSIS Ph.D.?|

 We are looking for exceptional focus and intellectual promise.
 One of the most important things is a coherent statement of purpose that shows us you know exactly what you want to do and also demonstrates that you can conceive of a reasonable and effective way to do it.
 Another important element is your writing sample or publication.

 Do I have to take the GREs and TOEFL even if I have a Masters degree from the USA?
+What scores do you look for?

 Is there funding for US students?
 Is there funding for international students?